datacamp/courses-introduction-to-python/chapter2.md

 test_function("print", incorrect_msg = "Print out the original list `areas` by using `print(areas)`.")

 success_msg("Nice!
 The difference between explicit and reference-based copies is subtle, but can be really important.
-Try to keep in mind how a list actually in stored in the computer's memory.")
+Try to keep in mind how a list is stored in the computer's memory.")
 ```